 An introduction to the genre-specific workshop in either fiction, poetry, creative nonfiction, screenwriting, or play writing.
-Maybe repeated up to 6 hours as topics vary.
+May be repeated up to 6 hours as topics vary.
 No more than 2 courses may be counted toward the major in English.
+Pre-requisites: ENGL 2060 or XIDS 2100 (The Creative Process).

-ENGL 3300 Studies in American Culture 3/0/3

-Prerequisite: (HIST 2111 or HIST 2112) and ENGL 2130

-An introduction to American studies as an area of critical inquiry, including a study of the theories and methods used in the field and readings of significant works that have shaped it.
+ENGL 3300 Studies in American Culture 3/0/3 Prerequisite: (HIST 2111 or HIST 2112) and ENGL 2130 An introduction to American studies as an area of critical inquiry, including a study of the theories and methods used in the field and readings of significant works that have shaped it.
 Required for the minor in American Studies.
 Same as HIST 3300.
-(No more than two [2] 3000-level courses may be counted toward the major in English.)
+(No more than two [2] 3000level courses may be counted toward the major in English.)